filecoin-project/filecoin-docs/content/en/storage-provider/how-providing-works.md

 See [Filecoin Storage Provider Bootcamp, by ESPA](https://www.youtube.com/watch?v=T-TgPILQD3c) (at 14:47).

-## Install Lotus application
+## Lotus application

 To store files, you'll need to install Lotus.

-Lotus is an application that tells computers how to talk to other computers (that follow the same rules), so they can store data for clients.
+Lotus is an application that tells computers that follow the same rules how to talk to each other, so they can store data for clients.

 See [Lotus > Install > Prerequisites](https://lotus.filecoin.io/lotus/install/prerequisites/).